Your Gift to the World

 And through BJJ, the kettlebell.

-Little did I know... this was the journey which would help me get my power pack, reclaim my masculinity, and enter my zone of genius.
+Little did I know... this was the journey which would help me get my power back, reclaim my masculinity, and enter my zone of genius.

 As I began sharing what I was learning in Jiu-Jitsu...
 I started getting attention and soon praise for, "how good I was... how strong I was."